 It’s a bit old school, but DNA testing companies sometimes use mtDNA and Y-DNA to confirm familial relationships, instead of genetic markers found in autosomal DNA (which are most commonly used for relationship testing).

 Mitochondrial DNA might be used to confirm relationships between siblings, or mothers and their children, or maternal aunts, uncles, and their nephews and nieces.
 Similarly, Y-DNA can be used to confirm relationships between fathers and sons, brothers, paternal uncles and nephews, and paternal grandfathers and grandsons.

 Since not all close relations will share the same mtDNA or Y-DNA, these tests are quite limited, and not applicable to every situation, which is why testing of STRs (Short Tandem Repeats) is more commonly used for testing familial relationships.

 Prenatal Sex Testing

 There are many companies now offering prenatal sex testing.
-These tests analyse a sample of the mother’s blood, looking for cell-less DNA from the foetus.
-They don’t tell you anything about the foetus’ DNA other than the genetic sex, since what they are looking for is the presence of a Y chromosome in the mother’s blood.
-If a Y chromosome is found, it is supposed the foetus is male.
-If no Y chromosome is found, it is supposed the foetus is male.
+These tests analyze a sample of the mother’s blood, looking for cell-less DNA from the fetus.
+They don’t tell you anything about the fetus’ DNA other than the genetic sex, since what they are looking for is the presence of a Y chromosome in the mother’s blood.
+If a Y chromosome is found, it is supposed the fetus is male.
+If no Y chromosome is found, it is supposed the fetus is male.